Hospitality means more than live streaming for churches

-When you are a part of the church hospitality team as well as a host or greeter, you are really helping to deepen the experience your members and visitors have in our events and lobbies.
+When you are a part of the church hospitality team as well as a host or greeter, what you are really doing is helping to deepen the experience your members and visitors have in our events and lobbies.

 Let’s talk about the main reason we’re online as hosts and greeters: to engage.